 If you’re looking to explore your creativity, these Bali art classes and cultural classes of many types are sure to quench your creative curiosity:

 The local painting style of Keliki artists is distinctive.
-They are known for their wonderful intricacy, sophistication and beauty, all of which requires a high level of concentration (and even higher level of patience!)
-The paintings are typically done on paper, using a pencil to sketch then a pen to outline.
+They are known for their wonderful intricacy, sophistication and beauty, all of which require a high level of concentration (and an even higher level of patience!)
+The paintings are typically done on paper, using a pencil to sketch and then a pen to outline.

 The 3-hour class will fly by but the staff are flexible with time, as they remind you that art cannot be rushed.
 With the intricacy of the Keliki painting style and the playful characters of the local artists-slash-teachers, you’ll easily spend a whole day in the studio.
 Many visitors find it therapeutic, if not meditative.
 Apart from taking home a new set of traditional Balinese art techniques and skills, you’ll learn a new form of relaxation too.
 Your session is accompanied by homemade light bites and a beverage, as well as the brisk Keliki air.
 The perfect activity for those looking to try Bali art classes.

 Jalan Raya Keliki, Tegallalang

 Learn one of the most intricate, unique and fun crafts you can experience in Bali, jewellery-making!
 Silver- and jewellery-making has been one of the longest crafts in Balinese culture spanning many generations past.